crmorgan/nservicebus-intro/README.md

 ## Step Four ##
+This steps adds handling of the OrderPlaced event using the Shipping endpoint.

 From the `\src` directory run the following commands to create a Shipping.Endpoints project using the NServiceBus Docker Container template:

     mkdir Shipping.Endpoints